-A look at building containers in vRealize Automation and how to monitor them with vReailze Operations (vROps)
+How to build containers in vRealize Automation and monitor them with vRealize Operations

 So, what’s trending out there in IT land?
 Integrations, multicloud and comparing the need for containerization vs. traditional virtual machines.
-William Caban has several posts on working with Docker and Kubernetes Containers, so I figured we should take a look at how we can build these containers in vRealize Automation and then monitor them with vReailze Operations (vROps).
+We have several posts on working with Docker and Kubernetes containers, so I figured we should take a look at how we can build these containers in vRA and then monitor them with vRealize Operations (vROps).

 Let’s start with the basics:

 - VMware vRealize Automation 7.3: Enterprise preferred for software components, or include an application management tool like Ansible or Puppet.
 This also includes the integrated VMware Admiral open source container management platform.

 - Photon OS 1.0 or 2.0 to utilize as container hosts provisioned from the vRA catalog.